Testing and Diagnostics for Sick Pet Birds

 Virology: Blood and other tissue samples can be tested to detect the presence of viral organisms and to determine whether these viruses are the cause of the clinical disease.

 Necropsy (post-mortem testing): Despite all efforts and care, not all patients survive treatment.
 When an animal dies, one of the most critical diagnostic procedures is the post-mortem examination or necropsy.
-It is best performed as close to the time of death as possible, as the bird’s tissues degrade after death and results of their analysis become less helpful after they have degraded.
+It is best done as close to the time of death as possible, as the bird’s tissues degrade after death and the results of their analysis become less helpful after they have degraded.

 During a post-mortem examination, your veterinarian collects tissue samples for a veterinary pathologist to examine microscopically.
 This examination helps to determine what organs were diseased and, hopefully, the specific cause of death.
 Post-mortem examination results are particularly important if the deceased bird lives with other birds.
 From necropsy findings, important decisions may be made regarding treatment of other birds in the same house.
 Much is learned from this examination that may even help other birds with the same ailment in the future.